renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Bugfixes in Github Favorites and SPA Universe, some features that were missing were done.

 **Thoughts:** Tomorrow I'm gonna start diving into APIs and ReactJS, felling anxious.

+### Day 35: June 1, 2022

+**Today's Progress**: Begin my studies in NodeJS, Express and creation of APIs, Middleware, HTTP Codes and Methods, and a lot of other things.

+**Thoughts:** So far so good, I had to get a notebook to write a lot of new ideas and concepts that I have learned.